College Internet, Network, Hardware, Software, and Data Applications and Technology Usage

 when the system involves a variety of users.
 If you feel that you can identify a security

 problem that is in any way associated with Mott Community College's connection to

-the Internet, you should notify either a system administrator or an appropriate person
+the Internet, you should notify either a system administrator at [email protected] or

 Vandalism - Vandalism will result in the cancellation of ALL system privileges.
 Vandalism is

 defined as any malicious attempt to harm or destroy hardware, software, or data on

 this system on the Internet as a whole, or at any of the agencies or other computer